proofrock/fileway/README.md

 After a client initiates a download and the `fileway_ul.py` sends all the data, the `fileway_ul.py` script will exit.

+#### User Agent filtering

+Many services that may be use to send the download link to the recipient (e.g. Whatsapp, Teams, Slack...) will try to display a preview of the link.
+This would make the link expire, of course: it's an one time link, after all.

+In order to try and mitigate this, the user agent of a download call is searched in [this blacklist](https://raw.githubusercontent.com/monperrus/crawler-user-agents/refs/heads/master/crawler-user-agents.json) [MIT License].
+If it's found, a generic text is displayed.

 ## Building the server

 In the root dir of this repository, use `docker buildx build . -f Dockerfile.simple -t fileway:v0.4.0`.
 This will generate a docker image tagged as `fileway:v0.4.0`.

 `docker` and `docker buildx` must be properly installed and available.

-## Known issues (and non-issues)

-- Sharing a link on applications that try to preview them will make the link expire, being it a one timelink.
-E.g. whatsapp, MS teams, Slack...
-See Issue #1